dkhunt27/thunder-client-env-templater/README.md

 ### Version

-Thunderclient updated how the environment configuration is saved.
-Not sure which version made the change, but in 2.9.0 the environment files are saved as separate files in the environments folder.
+Thunder client updated how the environment configuration is saved.
+Not sure which TC version made the change assuming it was 2.7 or 2.8, but the environment files are saved as separate files in the environments folder.
 Previously, there was one thunderEnvironments.json file which had all environments.

-- Version 2.0.0+ outputs in the new environments folder format
+- Version 2.0.0+ outputs in the new environments folder format (assuming TC version post 2.7)
-- Version 1.0.0 outputs in the old single environment file format
+- Version 1.0.0 outputs in the old single environment file format (assuming TC version pre 2.7)

 ### Publishing